EssamMohamedAbo-ElMkarem/Movies-Magnet/README.md

 # Movies-Magnet
-Movies reviewing website built using React Js and Java spring boot.
+Movies review application created using MongoDb for the database, Java and Spring Boot for the backend, and React for the frontend.

 # Home page samples